In this guide, we’ve outlined:

 Such as natural resources like agricultural land, topsoil, and fresh water

-But, also non natural and non renewable agricultural inputs like pesticides and fertilizers
+But, also non-natural and non0renewable agricultural inputs like pesticides and fertilizers

-Sustainable farming may have specific goals that include but aren’t limited to:
+Beyond that, specific goals for sustainable may include, but aren’t limited to:

-– Satisfy the population’s demand for food, fibre and other agricultural products, and consider how agricultural products can provided as healthy and affordable for consumers
+– Satisfy the population’s demand for food, fibre and other agricultural products, and consider how healthy and affordable agricultural products can provided to consumers

 – Using less toxic/harmful (and less persistent) fertilizers, pesticides, and other agricultural chemicals